open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 (in this binding) so that clusters A, B, C, D, E, and F are all considered.

-This PlacementBinding includes placmentrule-extended which includes A, B, E, and F. This means clusters A, B, E and F will be set to enforce mode.
+This PlacementBinding specifies the override `remediationAction: enforce` and includes placmentrule-extended which includes A, B, E, and F. This means clusters A, B, E and F will be set to enforce mode.
 Clusters B and C remain in inform mode.

 #### Example 3: With sub filtering